 - Associate members advise the Membership Administrator if anything changes that affects their membership, including if their Training Agreement lapses.

-- When an Associate member resigns, or their membership payment lapses, the relevant training institute or campus is informed.
+- When an Associate member resigns, or their membership payment lapses, their training institute or campus is informed.

-- When payment for any category lapses for more than one year, the person is removed from the relevant AANZPA list.
+- When payment for any category lapses for more than one year, the person is removed from the AANZPA database.